-Miryam’s House is a transitional housing program for homeless women without children.
+Miryam's House provides transitional housing in a community setting for 9 homeless women without children.
 Includes one-on-one case management, on-site counseling, life-skills education, and continuing support for residents through an Alumnae Program.
 Women eligible for housing are homeless.
-To be referred to the program, a woman must complete the Singles Homeless Coordinated Assessment (SHCA) or be referred by the Women’s Hearth.
-To complete the assessment, please call SNAP at (509)744-3370.
+To be referred to the program, a woman must complete the Singles Homeless Coordinated Assessment (SHCA) by calling SNAP at (509)456-7627.

 The Coordinated Assessment is based on need and prioritizes women fleeing domestic violence and those exiting a substance abuse or psychiatric treatment program.
 If you are fleeing domestic violence, call the YWCA Domestic Violence 24-Hour Helpline at (509)326-2255.
 The SHCA may also refer you to other programs.
 The assessment does not guarantee placement at Miryam’s House.
 There is a significant wait for housing.
 There is not a waiting list, prioritization for housing is based on need.

 The philosophy of care at Miryam's emphasizes an empowerment model of personal responsibility for individual growth along with community (residents) and staff support.
 Miryam's House has 9 individual rooms and an efficiency apartment offering a permanent housing "next step."